dkucinskas/MonoDevelop-Styles/README.md

 ## Changes

+* 2012-07-10 Fixed semantic error color in Monokai and MonokaiNotBlod styles.
 * 2012-02-22 Added GithubStyle (this theme is based on the GitHub.com color theme).
 * 2012-02-20 Added MonokaiStyleNotBold monokai theme without bold style.